numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

   ```
   {% endraw %}

-- create link to the newly created route in the navbar
+- create link to the newly created route in the navbar:
   - go the nav bar section in the `base.html` file
   {% raw %}
   ```html